-Sexual orientation and LGBTQ
+Sexual orientation and LGBTQI

-Sexuell läggning och HBTQ - engelskaSexual orientation is about the gender of the people you fall in love with and are attracted to.
+Sexuell läggning och HBTQI - engelskaSexual orientation is about the gender of the people you fall in love with and are attracted to.
 You have the right to love and be together with whoever you want.

 There are a few different sexual orientations.
 Three common sexual orientations are: